What will my Research Transcripts look like – A Research Transcription Example

 Research Transcription Example for Interview Transcripts – Files with 1 to 3 Speakers

-Facilitators and interviewees are always differentiated as accurately as possible.
-Unless we are explicitly instructed (either through File Notes or within the audio file) to use the names mentioned in the transcript we will differentiate speakers as either “Facilitator” or “Interviewee”, as appropriate.
-If there are two facilitators or interviewees, these will be further differentiated by gender and voice, for example, Facilitator, Male 1, Male 2.
+Speakers are always differentiated as accurately as possible.
+Unless we are explicitly instructed (i.e. through File Notes) to use the names mentioned in the transcript we will differentiate speakers as either “Facilitator” or “Speaker”, as appropriate.
+If there are two facilitators or interviewees, these will be further differentiated by voice, for example, Facilitator, Speaker 1, Speaker 2.

 Example 1:

-Interviewee: Hi, I am the interviewee named Sally.
-The facilitators call me Sally when they speak, however no instructions were given to identify me as such, so I am simply listed as Interviewee.
+Speaker: Hi, I am the interviewee named Sally.
+The facilitators call me Sally when they speak; however, no instructions were given to identify me as such, so I am simply listed as Speaker.

 Example 2: